One of our 16 Ways to See the Hollywood Sign

 One of the most popular trails to one of the most popular attractions in Griffith Park, the West Observatory Trail shouldn’t be overlooked just because you’re not likely to find solitude on it – it’s a great way to get to some beautiful viewpoints and an excellent route for getting a little outdoor time – either as a quick jaunt or trail run or part of a larger loop combined with other routes in the park.

 This particular write-up describes a simple out-and-back from the Fern Dell area.
-The trail begins past a playground just north of the excellent Trails Cafe.
+The West Observatory Trail begins past a playground just north of the excellent Trails Cafe.
 Simply cross a wooden bridge, pass the play area (and restrooms) and look for a junction with two broad fire roads.

-Your choice of road here is mostly an aesthetic one – the two routes go to the same place and are about the same distance and difficulty – but in my opinion the road on the left is your better bet.
+Your choice of road here is mostly an aesthetic one – the two routes go to the same place and are about the same distance and difficulty – but in my opinion the road on the left (the West Observatory Trail) is your better bet.
 You’ll get a quick dose of elevation gain right away, but you’ll also get to good views earlier.
+The road to the right is the East Observatory Trail — it’s about the same distance but a slightly more consistent incline.
+(Note: the Boy Scout Trail, which heads toward the Greek Theater, was formerly known as the East Observatory Trail).

 There’s a small bit of shade at the very beginning of the trail, but otherwise you’re in full sun.
 After just one quick switchback, though, your goal unfolds in front of you: